jrihon/thesis/chapters/00_chapter/00_section_01.typ

     *E.* Full backbone modifications, to both linker and sugar moiety: MNA and ZNA.
   ]
 )<fig-sugarmods>

+Not just furanose (five-membered rings) sugars, but pyranoses (six-membered rings) too have proven successful in mimicking the capabilities of their natural congeners.
+The most notable example is that of the 1_'_,5_'_-anhydrohexitol NA (HNA), where a methylene fragment has been inserted between the C1_'_ and O4_'_ of regular DNA.
+This XNA pairs perfectly with RNA and DNA molecules and allows cross-talking, meaning RNA or DNA can be used as a template for building HNA strands and vice versa #mcite(("Lescrinier2003difference","Pinheiro2012geneticpolymer"), biblio) .
+This insertion does imply an increment of the atom numbering (6_'_ $arrow.r$ 4_'_), but this changes little to the backbone.
+One particular pyranose that presents as an orthogonal chemistry, which dictates it is not able to cross-talk with the natural nucleosides, is β-homo-DNA.
+Building it into a duplex structure tells us it prefers to adopt a lefthanded ladderlike model #mcite(("Lescrinier2003difference"), biblio) (@fig-sugarmods D.).

 A last set of synthetic chemistries in need of discussing are the fully-modified backbone chemistries.
 The morpholino nucleic acid (MNA) is a six-membered ring with a rigid backbone.
 While most chemistries contain a phosphodiester linkage between nucleosides, the morpholino residues are connected by a phosphoramidate bond directly onto the ring.
 A famous variation on the MNA is the substitution of one of the oxygen in the phosphate ester to a dimethylamino group (-N-(CH#sub("3"))#sub("2")), providing the MNA strands with a net charge of zero #mcite(("Moulton2017PMO"), biblio).